Vladimir Chekalov: Biography

-At the end of 1952, Vladimir Chekalov's graduation work exhibited in Moscow at the All-Union Exhibition of graduation works of students of art institutes.
-In February 1953 the magazine "Soviet Union", published in six languages, placed in a full-page spread color reproductions of paintings and an article about the author that brought the young artist to fame.
+At the end of 1952, Vladimir Chekalov's graduation work was exhibited in Moscow at the All-Union Exhibition of graduation works of students from art institutes.
+In February 1953, the magazine Soviet Union placed a full-page spread color reproductions of paintings and an article about the author that brought the young artist to fame.

-Vladimir Chekalov participated in art exhibitions since 1952, mainly as a master of battle paintings and genre compositions.
-The main theme of the artist has an image of a Russian soldier-liberator.
-In 1950–1960 years he repeatedly referring to the theme of the soldier's heroism and creates paintings "Countrymen", "News from the Motherland", "On a halt.
-In Bulgaria ", "Fight the Black Sea Fleet sailors at the Eltigen ", and others.
+Vladimir Chekalov participated in art exhibitions since 1952, mainly working on battle paintings and genre compositions.
+Much of his works depicted a Russian soldier.

+His works in the 1950s and 1960s included Countrymen, News from the Motherland, On a halt.
+In Bulgaria, Fight the Black Sea Fleet sailors at the Eltigen.
+Much of his works in this time period depicted a Russian soldier and employed the soldier's heroism as the main theme.

-While working on a painting, Vladimir Chekalov painted a large number of sketches from life, many of them are excellent examples of realistic painting.
+Vladimir Chekalov aksi painted a large number of life sketches, many of which are examples of realistic painting.

-In the late 1950s - 1960's, Vladimir Chekalov commits creative journey to the Crimea, works in the town of Old Ladoga, at the Academic dacha, a lot of time with a landscape.
-In this genre with particular force revealed spectacular talent of the artist, his sense of color and the ability to transfer the state of the lighting and air environment.
+From the late 1950s through the 1960s, Vladimir Chekalov partook in creative journey to the Crimea, working in the town of Old Ladoga at the Academic dacha.
+He spent a lot of time with landscape paintings, with a focus of the color, and the state of lighting and surrounding air.

 Since 1953, Vladimir Chekalov was a member of the Leningrad Union of Artists.
-In 1970–1980 years he taught at art school for deaf children in Pavlovsk, near Leningrad.
+In the 1970s and 1980s, he taught at art school for deaf children in Pavlovsk, near Leningrad.

 Vladimir Fedorovich Chekalov died in Saint Petersburg in 1992.
-His paintings reside in art museums and private collections in Russia, France, England, Germany, Italy, the U.S., and others.
+His paintings now reside in art museums and private collections in Russia, France, England, Germany, Italy, the United States, and others.